What is a magnetic field?

 An aurora is a display of streaming lights in the night sky.
 This occurs in the upper atmosphere, where electrically charged particles from the sun are guided along the earth's magnetic lines of force.
 New Zealanders are most likely to see an aurora from the southern South Island.

 Magnetic measurements in New Zealand

 When the magnetic field changes it affects compasses, so it is important to measure the field regularly.
-When Captain James Cook visited in 1770, scientists on board made the first measurements comparing geographic north and magnetic north in New Zealand.
+When Lieutenant James Cook visited in 1770, scientists on board the Endeavour made the first measurements comparing geographic north and magnetic north in New Zealand.

 In the 1850s, a ship’s captain noticed that the magnetic field near Nelson was unusual.
 This is now known to be due to highly magnetic rocks.
 The black sand of the North Island’s west coast is also magnetic.
 Like the rocks, it can alter the magnetic field.